bmuschko/cks-crash-course/exercises/05-apparmor-network-call/solution/solution.md

 pod "network-call" deleted
 ```

 Edit the `pod.yaml` file to add the AppArmor annotation.
-Use the name of the container `network-call` as part of the key suffix.
-Use `localhost/network-deny` as the value.
+For the relevant annotation, use the name of the container `network-call` as part of the key suffix and `localhost/network-deny` as the value.
 The suffix `network-deny` refers to the name of the AppArmor profile.
 The final content could look as follows:

 ```yaml
 apiVersion: v1